What is a formalities notice?

 - the details of your design

-- the name and direct phone number of the examiner who conducted the formalities check
+- the name and direct phone number of the examiner who conducted the formalities assessment

 - an explanation of why your application does not meet the legislative requirements